 About

-Stuart is an experienced advocate whose practice encompasses commercial chancery work, company and banking litigation, partnership, trusts, property, insolvency, professional liability and contentious probate.
-His practice includes international and domestic arbitration work.
-He has extensive experience in cases of high value and complexity and has appeared in numerous high profile and reported matters at first instance and appellate level.
-Stuart is recognised as a leading junior in various practice areas in Chambers & Partners, The Legal 500 and Who’s Who Legal.
-Stuart is the Selborne Chambers Pro Bono Champion and regularly acts for pro bono clients.
-He provides lectures and seminars and is an co-editor of Cousins on the Law of Mortgages.
+Stuart is an experienced advocate whose practice encompasses commercial, chancery, company and banking litigation, partnership, trusts, property, insolvency, international and domestic arbitration and professional liability.
+He has extensive experience in cases of high value and complexity, often involving multi-party and multi-jurisdictional aspects.
+Stuart has appeared in numerous high profile and reported matters at first instance and appellate level.
+He is recognised as a leading junior in various practice areas in Chambers & Partners, The Legal 500 and Who’s Who Legal.
+Stuart has been the Selborne Chambers Pro Bono Champion and regularly acts for pro bono clients.
+He provides lectures and seminars and is a co-editor Cousins on the Law of Mortgages.

-Stuart has appeared in numerous reported and significant cases in the commercial chancery field and has advised and acted on substantial company, banking insolvency and shareholder disputes.
-He is currently acting in a long running partnership/company claim with international aspects; acting for bank in complex s.944 claim; advising in a number of large claims against banks and administrators concerning collapsed property developments and acting for the ex-Chairman of BHS in connection with the Arcadia takeover and liquidator claims.
-Stuart recently acted for a group of investments funds in a large claim concerning mismanagement, breaches of fiduciary duty and constructive trusts and has appeared in a number of international arbitrations concerning recovery of loans to Russian based clients.
+Stuart has appeared in numerous reported and significant cases in the commercial and chancery fields and has advised and acted on substantial company, banking, insolvency, shareholder and partnership disputes, director claims and fraud and assets tracing clams.
+Many of his cases have an international aspect.
+He is currently acting in a long running partnership/company claim with international aspects; acting for bank in complex s.944 claim; advising in a number of large claims against banks and administrators concerning collapsed property developments and for a venture capital fund defending a £35m claim for an alleged breach of a loan note subscription agreement.
+He recently acted for the ex-Chairman of BHS in connection with the Arcadia takeover and liquidator claims and in a high profile commercial court dispute, acting for the Republic of Vanuatu in an arbitration claim over fishing quotas and alleged corrupt practices.
+He recently acted for a group of investments funds in a large claim concerning mismanagement, breaches of fiduciary duty and constructive trusts and has appeared in a number of international arbitrations concerning recovery of loans to Russian based clients.
+Stuart regularly acts for and against company liquidators and administrators and appeared in one of the leading cases on s.423 IA 1986 (In Re 4Ing v Harper and Others (Ch) [2010] BCC 746) and in Re Paramount Powders [2019] EWCA Civ 1644; 2020 B.C.C.
+152 on the just and equitable winding up jurisdiction under s.122(1)(g) IA 1986.
+Stuart also acts in directors’ disqualification claims.

 Al-Najjar v Majeed and others [2022] EWHC 363 (CH); [2022] EWHC 686 (Ch) Stuart is currently acting for claimants in a £5m+ partnership dispute relating to property developments in London and Slough, including breach of trust and fraud claims.
 Having obtained a striking out and debarring order in January 2022 before Leech J. [2022] EWHC 363 (CH), judgment was obtained at trial [2022] EWHC 686 (Ch).
 The proceedings are now concerned with recovery and enforcement, including freezing injunctions against non-party “Chabra” respondents, including offshore entities.

-BHS Group (in liquidation) v Smith and others (ChD) Stuart (leading Daniel Webb of Selborne Chambers) is currently acting for the ex-Chairman of BHS Group defending claims exceeding £150m brought by the liquidators against a number of former directors.
-The claims are for misfeasance and breaches of directors’ duties in relation to high value property related transactions and a wrongful trading claim under IA s.214 involving multiple allegations of trading whilst insolvent, pension and VAT issues.
-The matter is listed for a 6 week trial in October 2023.
+BHS Group (in liquidation) v Smith and others (ChD) [2021] EWHC 3501 (Ch) appealed [2022] EWHC 2205 (Ch).
+Stuart (leading Daniel Webb of Selborne Chambers) acted for the ex-Chairman of BHS Group defending claims exceeding £150m brought by the liquidators against a number of former directors.
+The claims were for misfeasance and breaches of directors’ duties in relation to high value property related transactions and a wrongful trading claim under IA s.214 involving multiple allegations of trading whilst insolvent, pension and VAT issues.
+The case against Stuart’s client did not proceed to trial.

 Re Brickvest Limited [2019] EWHC 2662 (Ch) [2019] EWHC 3084 (Ch).
-In this on-going matter, Stuart is acting for a German bank on various disputes arising out of its investment in start-up technology company and its subsequent administration, including a complex s.994 petition and various injunctions obtained to restrain the directors from issuing shares and loan notes and to correct misleading filed accounts.
+In this on-going matter, Stuart acted for a German bank on various disputes arising out of its investment in start-up technology company and its subsequent administration, including a complex s.994 petition and various injunctions obtained to restrain the directors from issuing shares and loan notes and to correct misleading filed accounts.
+The case went to a 2 week but unusually settled prior to judgment being delivered.

 Re Paramount Powers [2019] EWCA Civ 1644; 2020 B.C.C.
 152. Stuart successfully resisted an appeal against the refusal by the trial judge to make a just and equitable winding up order under s.122(1)(g) IA 1986.
 The case involved a detailed analysis of the authorities concerning the analogy with partnership concepts, clean hands and winding up being a last resort.